-3.13 Cash flow statement
+3.12 Cash flow statement

 The Cash flow statement has been prepared using the indirect method.
-The cash items disclosed in the cash flow statement are comprised of cash.
+Cash and cash equivalents include only cash.
 Interest paid and received and income taxes are included in cash from operating activities.
 Transactions not resulting in inflow or outflow cash are not recognised in the cash flow statements.

-3.14 Financial risk factors
+3.13 Financial risk factors